tosuke-lab/bird-container/README.md

 # BIRD for PureLB

 PureLB is a load-balancer orchestrator for Kubernetes clusters.
-It uses standardLinux networking and routing protocols, and works with the operating system to announce service addresses.
+It uses standard Linux networking and routing protocols, and works with the operating system to announce service addresses.

-This is a simple packaging of the open source routing software [BIRD](https://bird.network.cz) Version 2.0 (currently 2.0.8)
+This is a simple packaging of the open source routing software [BIRD](https://bird.network.cz) Version 2.0 (currently 2.0.9).

-The included sample configuration bird-cm.yml imports the routing table entries created when PureLB adds allocated load-balancer addresses to kube-lb0
+The included sample configuration bird-cm.yml imports the routing table entries created when PureLB adds allocated load-balancer addresses to kube-lb0.

 ## Documentation